tubbo/hibachi/README.md

 $ bundle
 ```

-Now, you can run the generator to set up Hibachi's configuration:
+Now, you can run the generator to set up Hibachi's configuration
+(optional):

 ```bash
 $ rails generate hibachi:install